Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 Extrasolar Planets in Microscopium

-There has been one confirmed extrasolar planetary system found in the constellation Microscopium up to 2008.
+There have been confirmed extrasolar planetary systems found in the constellation Microscopium up to 2017.
 The orbital period given in the table below is the time the planet takes to orbit its parent star, which we know of as a year.
 The mass of the extrasolar planet is compared to that of Jupiter, our Solar System's largest planet, known by astronomers as the 'Jovian scale'.

 Extrasolar Planets Table